arcs-njit-edu/docs/docs/Software/math/MATLAB/matlab_local.md

 | RemoteJobStorageLocation |      `$PATH`      | String  |
 | user                     |      `$UCID`      | String  |

 Replace `$PATH` with the actual path of Wulver where you want to save the output file.
 Make sure to use `/project` directory for remote job storage as `$HOME` has fixed quota of 50GB and cannot be increased.
 See [Wulver Filesystems](Wulver_filesystems.md) for details.
+Replace `$UCID` with the NJIT UCID.

 In the `Workers`, enter `512` for the number of workers.
 For `MATLAB installation folders for workers`, use `module av MATLAB` command first.